avengers-p7/Avengers_P7_Documents/Application_CI/Design/07- Sonarqube/Ansible Role For SonarQube/README.md

 Before using this Ansible role to set up Jenkins, ensure that the following prerequisites are met:

 1. **Ansible:**
    - Ansible must be installed on the control machine from which you plan to run the playbook.
-If Ansible is not installed, you can install it using this [link](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
+If Ansible is not installed, you can install it using this [link](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) .
+Version used for POC : ansible 2.10.8

 ### Ansible